 Undergraduates who complete the fall or spring terms with a 3.6 GPA or higher are named to the Dean's List, provided they have completed at least three courses (nine or more points) for a letter grade.
-Disciplinary probation, as well as marks of W, INC, AR, F, or D, disqualify a student from consideration.
+Disciplinary probation, as well as marks of W, IN, AR, F, or D, disqualify a student from consideration.
 Students who have been found responsible by the Office of Student Conduct and Community Standards for a violation of academic integrity are not eligible for the Dean's List during the term of the sanction.
 There is no Dean's List for the summer term.

 School (Latin) Honors

-The designations cum laude, magna cum laude, and summa cum laude are academic honors determined by an undergraduate student's cumulative GPA at the time of graduation based on coursework completed exclusively at Columbia University once a student has matriculated within the School of General Studies.
+The designations cum laude, magna cum laude, and summa cum laude are academic honors determined by an undergraduate student's cumulative GPA at the time of graduation based on coursework completed at Columbia University once a student has matriculated within the School of General Studies.
 The honor is noted on a student's diploma and transcript.

 Many departments award honors to undergraduate majors who complete their major requirements with distinction.
 Eligibility for departmental honors varies among departments; students should consult individual departments for further information.
 Departmental honors are noted on a student's transcript but not on the diploma.
 Departmental honors are not given for concentrations.